imaginationtech/constrainedrandom/README.md

 - Pull requests must respect the goals of the library, as stated above.
 - Pull requests should pass all the tests in the `tests/` directory.
 Run `python -m tests`.
 - Pull requests should take care not to make performance worse except for cases which require bug fixes.
 Run `python -m tests` and `python -m benchmarks`.
+- Pull requests should update the documentation for any added/changed functionality.

 ## `TODO`
   - Add equivalent SystemVerilog testcases for benchmarking.